Chart Color Schemes

 Rouse Hill hosts a young demographic, positioning it in the bottom quartile nationwide

-Rouse Hill's median age is 34 years, which is lower than Greater Sydney's average of 37 and Australia's average of 38 years.
-Compared to Greater Sydney, Rouse Hill has a higher proportion of residents aged 35-44 (19.4%) but fewer residents aged 65-74 (5.1%).
-This concentration of 35-44 year-olds is significantly higher than the national average of 14.2%.
-Between the 2021 Census and the present, the proportion of Rouse Hill's population aged 35 to 44 has increased from 17.7% to 19.4%, while the proportion of residents aged 5 to 14 has decreased from 14.6% to 13.1%.
-By 2041, significant demographic changes are projected for Rouse Hill.
-The 45-54 age group is expected to grow by 55%, adding 1,404 residents and reaching a total of 3,980.
-Conversely, the number of residents aged 15-24 is forecasted to decrease.
+At age 34 years, Rouse Hill's median age is lower than Greater Sydney's average of 37 years, and considerably younger than Australia's median age of 38 years.
+Compared to Greater Sydney, Rouse Hill has a higher proportion of residents aged 35-44 (19.4%), but fewer residents aged 65-74 (5.1%).
+This concentration of 35-44 year-olds is well above the national average of 14.2%.
+Between the 2021 Census and present, the proportion of Rouse Hill's population aged 35 to 44 has grown from 17.7% to 19.4%, while the proportion of residents aged 5 to 14 has declined from 14.6% to 13.0%.
+By 2041, demographic changes are projected for Rouse Hill.
+The 75-84 age cohort is expected to grow by 151%, adding 976 residents to reach a total of 1,624.
+Residents aged 65 and above will drive 58% of population growth, highlighting demographic aging trends.
+Conversely, declines are projected for the 0-4 and 5-14 age cohorts.